arduino/docs-content/content/learn/02.microcontrollers/05.5v-3v3/5v-3v3-guide.md

 ![Voltage/Resistive Divider](assets/StepDown.png)

-As it is as simple as it can be, when using this circuit, you will need to be cautious of the residing capacitance that is connected at the output of this circuit and with the quick rise times, as for certain application with cautious timing requirements or modules non-response to quick rise times will be affected.
+When using this circuit, you will still need to be cautious of the residing capacitance that is connected at the output of this circuit and with the quick rise times, as for certain applications with cautious timing requirements or modules non-response to quick rise times will be affected.

 ### Stepping Up